 The following is an example originatingId security attribute populated with an obfuscated identifier.
-In this example the originating uRA is identified as “urn:ogf:network:example.net:2013:nsa:requester” and the persistent identifier for the originating user entity is “c693b1c47a0da7de6518bc30a1bb8d2e44b56980”.
+In this example the originating uRA is identified as “urn:ogf:network:example.net:2013:nsa:requester” and the persistent identifier for the Originating Entity is “c693b1c47a0da7de6518bc30a1bb8d2e44b56980”.